lucashomuniz/Project-5/README.md

 # ✅ PROJECT-5

-This experiment aims to create a predictive model to estimate bicycle rental demand, demonstrating the process of building a regression model.
-We will use a dataset to train the model and predict the number of bicycles rented in a specific hour ("COUNT (CNT)" variable, ranging from 1 to 977).
-During the process, the Feature Selection technique was applied, which consists of selecting the most relevant variables for building the model, resulting in a simplification that facilitates its interpretation, reduces training time and improves generalization, avoiding overfitting.
+The project you described focuses on creating a predictive model to estimate bicycle rental demand.
+The aim is to build a regression model that can predict the number of bicycles rented in a specific hour.
+To accomplish this, a dataset was used to train the model, with the target variable being the "COUNT (CNT)" which represents the number of bicycles rented.
+During the process of building the regression model, a technique called Feature Selection was applied.
+This technique involves selecting the most relevant variables from the dataset to be used in building the model.
+By doing so, the model becomes simpler to interpret, reduces training time, and improves its generalization capabilities while avoiding overfitting.

+It's worth noting that the project was developed in parallel using both the R programming language and Microsoft Azure Machine Learning Studio.
+This suggests that the project team utilized both tools to explore and analyze the dataset, build and train the regression model, and evaluate its performance.
+R language provides a powerful and flexible environment for statistical analysis and modeling, while Azure Machine Learning Studio offers a cloud-based platform for building and deploying machine learning models.
+By leveraging these tools, the team could benefit from the strengths of each platform and choose the most suitable one based on their requirements and preferences.
+This approach demonstrates the versatility and adaptability of the project, as it was able to leverage different tools to achieve the desired outcome.

-Keywords: R Language, Big Data, Data Analysis, Linear Regression, Boosted Decision Tree Regression, Machine Learning, Bikes, Optimization, Predictive Model, Rent Forecast.
+Keywords: R Language, Microsoft Azure Big Data, Data Analysis, Linear Regression, Boosted Decision Tree Regression, Machine Learning, Bikes, Optimization, Predictive Model, Rent Forecast.

 # PROCESS